 - Preheat the grill on moderate to moderate-low heat.
 Use grill spray to minimize sticking.
 If the foil pack sticks, it might rip when you try to move it.

 - Grill the potatoes over moderate to moderate low heat for 40-45 minutes.
-Plenty of time of grill up your meats or any other veggies you have planned alongside them.
+Plenty of time to grill your meat or any other veggies you have planned alongside them.

 - Give the foil packet a gentle shake every once in a while.
 Use tongs to grab the top of the foil pack and gently slide it back and forth a couple of times.